Field Study is an integral part of our program.

 Field Study in the Lower School supports the curriculum with trips to Amish country, local farms, the Baltimore Museum of Industry, the National Aquarium, the Strausburg Train Museum, and Annapolis.

 In Grades 4 and 5, Field Study is linked directly to the science and history curricula.
 Trips to the University of Pennsylvania Museum and Franklin Institute in Philadelphia highlight the year.
 Trips to Eden Mill and trips on the Chesapeake Bay with the Living Classrooms Foundation nurture scientific curiosity.
 The Walters Art Gallery provides a rich cultural experience for the students.

 Our Middle School students explore literary, scientific, and historical locales meeting with writers, scientists, and historians.
-Trips to Genesee Valley, Echo Hill, and White Water Rafting on the Youghiogheny River provide experiential challenges as well.
+Trips to Genesee Valley, Echo Hill, and White Water Rafting provide experiential challenges as well.